 Welcome to Penguins class.

-We are Year 3&4 and we are taught by Mr Young and have Miss Bartlett to help us....
+We are Year 3&4 and we are taught by Mr Young and Miss Winfield.

 My thanks, as always, for your continued support!